 We can think of the Sahel as one of the major front lines in the battle against Climate Change, where temperatures have been increasing faster than anywhere else on earth.
 Serious droughts in the 1970s and 80s were detrimental to the Sahel.
 Most observers agree that the Sahara has been expanding, and agricultural yields are falling.

 Climatologists believe that the future will continue to bring infrequent but more intense rainfall.
 Without some sort of adaptation, that could spell disaster for the topsoil.
-Agro-forestry is one such adaptation.
+Agroforestry is one such adaptation.
 This involves the commingling of trees and other food crops.
 The mixture of vegetation helps the entire habitat to reduce erosion, collect rainfall and capture nutrients, rather than lose it all in floods and landslides.
+The presence of forest cover is known to alter local weather patterns and attract more rainfall.
 Again, bamboo could be an excellent component in this strategy.

 Sand storms and mud rain